lau/time_seer/README.md

 Parse strings of dates and times and convert them to Erlang style tuples.

-The purpose is to parse dates and times providing input that is unambigous, but it does not to be in a very strict specific format.
+The purpose is to parse dates and times providing input that is unambigous, but it does not have to be in a very strict specific format.
 So for example TimeSeer.time("3:54pm") and TimeSeer.time("15.54.00 ") will both work.

 ## Examples